 Finally!
 You get to take your little one home.
 This long awaited for day is charged with many emotions, which is totally normal.
 You may be happy to have your baby out of the hospital and simultaneously scared to have your baby at home.

 Finally!
 You get to take your little one home.
-This long awaited for day is charged with many emotions, which is totally normal.
+This long-awaited for the day is charged with many emotions, which is totally normal.
 You may be happy to have your baby out of the hospital and simultaneously scared to have your baby at home.
-After all, caring for a premmie is not an easy feat, but it can be done.
+After all, caring for a premature baby is not an easy feat, but it can be done.
 Together with special insight from the Miracle Babies Foundation and the team at BabyLove, you will be basking in the love your precious new (and quite ahead of time) baby awakens within you.

 Moving from hospital to home

 Now that your little one is discharged from the Neonatal Intensive Care Unit (NICU) and at home with their family, you may need a few quick tips to make the transition a little smoother:

 Nesting before the BIG day

 After spending a considerable amount of time at the hospital, certain units have the option of staying the night in a private room, which is specially set aside so that you and your partner can spend some private quality time with your bub before you take him/her home.
 This will give you a glimpse of what it will be like to care for your premature baby at home.
 Essentially, this little dry-run serves to not only create a deeper bond between you and bub, but it also serves to boost your confidence.